 STEAM Education Summit

-In a time of fast-paced change, this two-day conference brings together educators, leaders, and industry partners to explore how integrated STEAM learning can drive engagement, lift literacy and numeracy outcomes, and connect students to real-world pathways.
+Curiosity, Inclusion, & Real-World Connection – Ready to transform your classroom for a time of fast-paced change?
+This two-day conference brings together educators, leaders, and industry partners to explore how integrated STEAM learning can boost student engagement, improve literacy and numeracy, and connect learning to real-world pathways.

 If you want your STEAM program to be engaging, equitable, and future-focused, this event is for you.